fbpx

 These four bouquets of get-well flowers, engagement flowers, wedding flowers, and graduation flowers examine the meanings of individual herbs and blooms.

-tussie mussie, get well flowers, meanings of flowers
+tussie mussie, get well flowers

 Rose (yellow) = friendship, love